Your browser is unsupported

 The Institute for Tuberculosis Research (ITR), located at the University of Illinois at Chicago, is a drug discovery research facility working on the development of new drugs to combat an old, but still evolving global public health threat.
 The ITR is unique in that it brings an industrial model of drug discovery into an academic environment.
 In Chicago we have assembled all of the necessary components - medicinal chemistry, natural products chemistry, microbiology, drug metabolism, pharmacokinetics and toxicology – under one roof to maximize efficiency and communication.
 In addition to in-house discovery projects, we also collaborate with many public and private sector institutions around the world to facilitate their efforts towards the same goal.

 Our research is supported by the Global Alliance for TB Drug Development, the National Institutes of Health, fee-for-service arrangements from industry, and a patent royalty stream.
-Our annual budget consists of over one million dollars in grants and contracts.
+Our annual budget consists of over 1.5 million dollars.